(The images below are thumbnails click on them to see

 like a rock concert, and the result was such an incoherent mess that

-hard to believe Champion could have been responsible for it.
+some found it hard to believe Champion was responsible for it.
 The score included

 "He Got It in The Ear" and evil King Claudius singing

 laughed when the despairing Ophelia sang the title song and then strangled herself